Transport your exam programme to the next level

 Our mileage in the transport industry

-Transport institutions of all sizes work hard to assess the knowledge and skills of millions of learner drivers around the world.
+Transportation institutions of all sizes work hard to assess the knowledge and skills of millions of learner drivers around the world.
 They need a testing network that can meet the scale and security needs of their programmes.
 That’s where Pearson VUE comes in.
 We deliver exams for the Roads and Transport Authority in Dubai, the French Ministry of Interior through our Pointcode service, and the DVSA in the UK where we recently celebrated delivering more than 25 million exams.

 Our expert psychometricians develop exams that measure driver knowledge and awareness to improve the overall competence of drivers.
-Test owners and government agencies can rest easy, knowing their candidates’ testing experience is the same wherever they’re testing, thanks to our patented global test centre network.
+Test owners and government agencies can rest easy, knowing their candidates’ testing experience is the same wherever they’re testing, thanks to our patented global test center network.
 We’re also certified in a range of data and information protection standards, ensuring data and information of candidates and government agencies is secure.

 Great Britain’s roads are among the safest in the world.
-But there’s still more that we can do to keep road users safe, particularly newly-qualified drivers.
+But there’s still more that we can do to keep road users safe, particularly newly qualified drivers.
 Making sure that the test better assesses a driver’s ability to drive safely and independently is part of our strategy to help every driver through a lifetime of safe driving.

 DVSA Chief Executive